Edward Snowden Thanks All Who Campaigned For Chelsea Manning’s Release

 With the news that Chelsea Manning will be released from prison on May 17, Edward Snowden has thanked everyone who has campaigned for clemency on behalf of Manning and said that those people helped to make her release possible.
 Edward Snowden also thanked Barack Obama and told Chelsea Manning to “stay strong” for just a little while longer.

-Chelsea Manning is the the US army soldier who became a whistleblower after alerting the world to what was really happening in Iraq and Afghanistan and was given a 35-year military prison sentence because of the alleged leaking of US state secrets.
+Chelsea Manning is the U.S. army soldier who became a whistleblower after alerting the world to what was really happening in Iraq and Afghanistan and was given a 35-year military prison sentence because of the alleged leaking of U.S. state secrets.
 However, President Obama has agreed to her release as a parting gift as he leaves office, The Guardian reports.

 In five more months, you will be free.
 Thank you for what you did for everyone, Chelsea.
 Stay strong a while longer! https://t.co/PaLvJDvDbl